Infrastructure

 Architecture Goals

-• Be scalable both vertically and horizontally.
+• Be easily scalable, both vertically and horizontally.

 • Provide a highly performant experience for our users.